thanhtamit2779/thanhtam-dev.wp/wp-content/plugins/yith-woocommerce-zoom-magnifier/README.txt

 YITH WooCommerce Zoom Magnifier will add a new tab called "Zoom Magnifier" in "YIT Plugins" menu item.
 There, you will find all Yithemes plugins with quick access to plugin setting page.

-== Frequently Asked Questions ==

-= The size of the Zoom image is not the size I setted.
-Why? = If you enabled the plugin after you uploaded the images of the product you need to [regenerate the thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/ "regenerate the thumbnails") before to use it.
-Another reason could be that the size setted for the zoom images is greather than the original image size.

-= I'm not able to change the sizes of Zoom Image.
-Why? = The size of the Zoom Image is automatically setted.
-If you want to change these values you just need to untick the option Forcing Zoom Image sizes.

 == Screenshots ==

 1. The General plugin settings page.
 You can disable the plugin for mobile devices.